nick2000713/Docker-Controller-api/README.md

 ## Features

 - **Web UI**
+- Container & Group Control:
-  - Start/Stop individual containers and entire groups
+  Start or stop individual containers or entire groups with a single click.
+- Advanced Management:
-  - Edit containers and groups, including setting order and delays for startup
+  Edit containers and groups, set custom startup orders and delays to ensure dependencies (e.g. databases) are started before dependent services.
-  - User management: create, edit, and delete users, manage wich user has the right to wich containers.
-  - API key management integrated in the user editing screen (users can have their API key generated/updated)
+- User Management:
+  Create, edit, and delete users.
+Assign specific containers to each user so that only authorized users can control certain containers.
+- API Key Management:
+  Generate and update API keys directly in the user management interface.
+This key is required for API calls and is used to verify that the user is allowed to control a given container.
+- Intuitive Selection:
-  - Container selection via checkboxes (for both group creation and user management)
+  Choose containers via checkboxes (both for group creation and user management) for a clearer, more efficient interface.

 - **REST API**
   - `/api/control` – Control a single container (start/stop)
   - `/api/status` – Retrieve the status of a single container
   - `/api/control_group` – Control all containers in a group (start/stop)
-  - `/api/group_status` – Retrieve the status of a group (e.g., running/total)
+  - `/api/group_status` – Retrieve the status of a group (e.g. number of running containers vs. total)
+- ***Access Control:***
+  All API endpoints validate the provided username and API key and ensure that a user can only control containers they are assigned to (unless the user is an admin).
+  Home Assistant Integration

 - **Home Assistant Integration**
   - RESTful commands and sensors for container and group control